heb12/heb12-electron/README.md

 # Heb12 Bible App
 A Linux program for reading the Bible.

-This application currently uses [this API](http://labs.bible.org/api_web_service).
-It only supports NET, but soon this app will likely also include this [KJV API](http://bible-api.com) as well.
+This application currently uses [this API](http://labs.bible.org/api_web_service), and an offline KJV version.
+It might support more in the future.

+If you would like to try out a prerelease version for Linux (without automatic updates) you can get it [here](https://drive.google.com/drive/folders/1bSoHc1mAjkGA6cyjO7YDcD8BtOdTxnuh?usp=sharing).

 ## Installation
 To install the program for editing, run these commands: